top of page

 • Faster confirmation timelines

-• Greater opportunity to preserve equity
+• Greater opportunity to preserve ownership

 Subchapter V was designed for operating businesses that need restructuring, not liquidation.

-Using Chapter 11 Strategically, Even Without Filing
+Using Chapter 11 Strategically—Even Without Filing

 When lenders understand that: